RebelToolbox/RebelDocumentation/tutorials/3d/portals/using_objects_in_rooms_and_portals.rst

 Using objects in Rooms and Portals
 ==================================

-Normally, when you use Godot, all objects that you can see (:ref:`VisualInstance<class_VisualInstance>`\ s) are treated in the same way by the engine.
+Normally, when you use Rebel Engine, all objects that you can see (:ref:`VisualInstance<class_VisualInstance>`\ s) are treated in the same way by the engine.
 The portal renderer is slightly different, in that it makes a distinction between the different roles objects will have in your game.
 It makes this distinction to define the :ref:`Room<class_Room>`\ s, and to render and process everything in the most efficient way.

 Portal mode
 ~~~~~~~~~~~

-If you look in the inspector, every VisualInstance in Godot is derived from a :ref:`CullInstance<class_CullInstance>`, where you can set a ``PortalMode``.
+If you look in the inspector, every VisualInstance in Rebel Engine is derived from a :ref:`CullInstance<class_CullInstance>`, where you can set a ``PortalMode``.
 This determines how objects will behave in the portal system.

 .. image:: img/cull_instance.png